kyanderson0446/MSBA_HC/README.md

 https://www.kaggle.com/competitions/home-credit-default-risk/overview
 ## Overview
 This repository contains the files used for Exploratory Data Analysis (EDA) and modeling in the HomeCredit Kaggle project.
 The project goal was to identify **default** and **non-default** customers.
 The final result was to determine the **customers likelihood (%) of defaulting**.

+The project was monitored by the University of Utah Master of Business Analytics program, in order to help graduate students practice modeling and cleaning data from a real company.
+I was assigned to a team of 4, where my contribution was mainly in the EDA and modeling portions of this project.
+Our main goal was to clean the data as much as possible before modeling.
+This took a lot of time but this is to be expected in any EDA.
+Once we had the confidence in the cleaning, we moved onto the modeling, with some reiterations of EDA.

 ### Business Context
 By accurately predicting default probabilities, HomeCredit can make informed decisions about loan approvals and minimize financial losses.
 Achieving a high performing model on unseen data will allow HomeCredit to market and target customers directly and cut costs, dramatically.